 - Bake for 30 minutes or until the topping is golden brown.

-- Cornflakes are often gluten free these days but it’s important to check before you make use of them.
-If you’re unable to get your hands on any, then simply double the number of walnuts.
+- Cornflakes are often gluten-free these days, but it is important to check before making use of them.
+If you are unable to get your hands on any, then simply double the number of walnuts.

-- The sugar in the filling is completely optional but it does help offset the tartness of the rhubarb.
-If you prefer then you can leave the sugar out, the natural sugars in the apple should take away most of the tartness.
+- The sugar in the filling is completely optional, but it does help offset the rhubarb’s tartness.
+If you prefer, you can leave the sugar out, the natural sugars in the apple should take away most of the tartness.

-- You can basically use any type of apple in this dish but baking apples will cook the best.
+- You can use any type of apple in this dish, but baking apples will cook the best.

 I hope that this gluten-free apple and rhubarb crisp recipe will help you make this dessert without any issues.
-If you have some feedback, tips or a correction then please don’t hesitate to leave a comment below.
+If you have some feedback, tips, or a correction, then please do not hesitate to leave a comment below.